 Tool Introduction

 This tool is a convenient online Mac address vendor lookup tool.
-Users only need to enter a device's Mac address to quickly query the corresponding manufacturer information for that Mac address.
-The query results will display detailed information such as company name, country, province/state (including postal code), and specific street address.
-This provides great convenience for scenarios such as network device management, asset inventory, security auditing, troubleshooting, and identifying unknown network device sources, helping users quickly understand the physical ownership of a Mac address.
+Users only need to enter a device's Mac address to quickly query the manufacturing vendor information corresponding to that Mac address.
+The query results will display detailed company name, country, province/state (including postal code), and specific street address.
+This provides great convenience for network device management, asset inventory, security auditing, troubleshooting, and identifying the source of unknown network devices, helping users quickly understand the physical ownership of Mac addresses.

 Mac Address Introduction

-A Mac address (Media Access Control Address), also known as a physical address, hardware address, or Ethernet address, is a unique identifier assigned to a network interface controller (NIC) to uniquely identify a network device in a local area network (LAN) or wide area network (WAN).
-It typically consists of 48 binary bits, represented by 12 hexadecimal digits, for example, 00:1A:2B:3C:4D:5E
+A Mac address (Media Access Control Address), also known as a physical address, hardware address, or Ethernet address, is a unique identifier assigned to a network interface controller (NIC) to uniquely identify a network device on a local area network (LAN) or wide area network (WAN).
+It typically consists of 48 binary bits, represented by 12 hexadecimal digits, such as 00:1A:2B:3C:4D:5E.
+Mac addresses are globally unique, managed by the IEEE, and are hard-coded into the network card hardware during device manufacturing, hence they are called "burned-in addresses".

 OUI (Organizationally Unique Identifier)

 The first 24 bits of a Mac address (i.e., the first 6 hexadecimal characters) are called the OUI (Organizationally Unique Identifier).
 This OUI is assigned by the IEEE to different hardware manufacturers or organizations, ensuring its global uniqueness.
-By querying the OUI part of a Mac address, we can precisely identify the manufacturer of that network device.
-This tool is based on this principle, parsing the input Mac address OUI and matching it against a vast database to provide detailed vendor information lookup services, helping users trace the origin of devices.
+By querying the OUI part of the Mac address, we can accurately identify the manufacturer of that network device.
+This tool is based on this principle, parsing the OUI of the entered Mac address and matching it in a vast database to provide detailed vendor information lookup services, helping users trace the origin of devices.

 How to Use